-Northland Fishing Tackle’s Nick Lindner tries his luck on Chequamegon Bay
+Northland Fishing Tackle’s Nick Lindner tries his a midwinter opportunity and goes ice fishing on Chequamegon Bay

 One of the most hallowed winter fisheries is Wisconsin’s Chequamegon Bay.
 Trenched between the cities of Ashland and Washburn, Chequamegon Bay opens into the iconic Madeline Island and Apostle Islands – revered tourist destinations.
 But in the dead of winter, ice fishing pumps the blood flow.

-The day’s play was operating in hydrogen clear waters around the 50-foot mark.
+The day’s play was operating in hydrogen-clear waters around the 50-foot mark.
 And unlike your average walleye or panfish excursion, Lake Superior’s pelagic species don’t hunker down in a zone.
-In this instance, “pelagic” meaning fish that aren’t bashful about utilizing the entire water column.
+In this instance, “pelagic” means fish that aren’t bashful about utilizing the entire water column.

 In this video, the team plays cat-and-mouse, literally teasing fish from the bottom to just beneath their boots, turning what was a red mark on the flasher into a dramatic sight-fishing finish.

 Houston, a Lake Superior veteran, says perfect lure selection is paramount when targeting sight-feeding fish in such clear water.
 His tools of the trade include Northland’s Glo-Shot Spoon, Macho Minnow, Buck-Shot Flutter Spoon, and Rattlin’ Puppet Minnow.

 Great Lakes ice fishing is novel and foreign to many out there, so this video is for you…